ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

-We define upload used by imageUploadRouter on line 11 by creating a new multer instance with a storage property on line 12.
-This property tells multer where to send the file from our multipart/form-data.
-Since IBM COS uses an implementation of the S3 API, we set storage to be an s3-multer object.
-This s3-multer object contains an s3 property that we have assigned to our s3 object from line 7, and a bucket property that we have assigned the myBucket variable from line 8, which is assigned a value of “web-images”.
+We define upload used by imageUploadRouter on line 11 by creating a new `multer` instance with a storage property on line 12.
+This property tells `multer` where to send the file from our multipart/form-data.
+Since IBM COS uses an implementation of the S3 API, we set storage to be an `s3-multer` object.
+This `s3-multer` object contains an s3 property that we have assigned to our s3 object from line 7, and a bucket property that we have assigned the myBucket variable from line 8, which is assigned a value of “web-images”.
 The s3-multer object now has all the data necessary to connect and upload files to our {{site.data.keyword.cos_short}} bucket when it receives data from the upload form.
-The name or key of the uploaded object will be the original file name taken from the file object when it is stored in our {{site.data.keyword.cos_short}} “web-images” bucket.
+The name or key of the uploaded object will be the original file name taken from the file object when it is stored in our {{site.data.keyword.cos_short}} “web-images” bucket (TIP: use a timestamp as the filename for maintinaing filename uniqueness.
 For local testing, a helpful task is to print the file object to the console, on line 17.

 We perform a local test of the Upload form and the output from the